Egusi Soup

 Egusi Soup is a finger-licking good Nigerian soup made with a white variety of pumpkin seeds.
 It is spicy, nutty with exotic African flavors!
 See the video below on how to make Egusi Soup.

-I had to post the recipe for this Egusi Soup sooner than I planned because after sharing a pic of it on Instagram I had urgent requests for the recipe.
+I had to post this Egusi Soup recipe sooner than I planned because after sharing a photo of it on Instagram I had urgent requests for the recipe.

-Egusi Soup is a soup made with a white kind of pumpkin seeds (obtainable from African stores or Amazon.com).
+Egusi Soup is a soup made with a white variety of pumpkin seeds also called melon seeds (obtainable from African markets or Amazon.com).
+It is served with some form of fufu like pounded yam, garri, or cassava fufu.

 Egusi Soup is a Nigerian classic enjoyed in various forms across the country.
 Here is what egusi looks like: